Moya Brennan: Máire and Chicane collaboration (1992–1999)

+Autobiography and film scores (1999–2006)

-In 2000, her autobiography, The Other Side of the Rainbow. was published and she also performed her song "Perfect Time" live at World Youth Day in Rome in front of crowds of pilgrims and Pope John Paul II.
-There were 2.1 million people present, making it the largest crowd ever gathered in the Northern Hemisphere.
-She considered it an honour as she believes in mutual respect among Christians.
+In 2000, her autobiography, The Other Side of the Rainbow, was published.
+She performed her song "Perfect Time" live at World Youth Day in Rome in front of crowds of pilgrims and Pope John Paul II.
+There were 2.1 million people present, the largest crowd ever gathered in the Northern Hemisphere.
+She considered this an honour as she believed in mutual respect among Christians.
 Moya also recorded on the event's album, One.
 She recorded a duet with Booley, now known as Duke Special.
-The song, titled "Peace Has Broken Out", is about the Troubles in Ireland.
+The song, titled "Peace Has Broken Out", was about the Troubles in Ireland.
+In 2008 or 2009 she legally changed her name by deed poll to Moya Brennan.
+She released an album under this name entitled Two Horizons in 2003 on her new label, Universal.

-In film, she was featured vocalist on King Arthur (2004), co-writing the title theme "Tell Me Now (What You See)" with Hans Zimmer and wrote additional music score for To End All Wars (2001).
-In 1995, she duetted with Shane MacGowan with "You're the One" for the movie Circle of Friends.
-Brennan has collaborated with many other musicians, including Chicane, Alan Parsons, Bono, Robert Plant, Van Morrison, Michael McDonald from the Doobie Brothers, Bruce Hornsby, Joe Elliott, The Chieftains, Paul Young, Paul Brady, Michael Crawford, Joe Jackson and Ronan Keating.
+In film, she was the featured vocalist on King Arthur (2004).
+She co-wrote the title theme, "Tell Me Now (What You See)", with Hans Zimmer and wrote additional music score for To End All Wars (2001).
+In 1995, she duetted with Shane MacGowan on "You're the One" for the film Circle of Friends.

-In total Brennan has recorded 25 albums, and has sold 20 million records.
-Since 2002, she has promoted herself as Moya Brennan — a spelling closely resembling the phonetic pronunciation of her name for those not familiar with the Irish variant of the spelling – and, in 2009, she legally changed her name by deed poll.
-Under this name she released an album entitled Two Horizons in 2003 under her new label, Universal.
-She has also collaborated with dance artist Chicane for performing the vocals on the single "Saltwater", which was also featured in the VisitScotland advertising campaign, as well as having been used by Fáilte Ireland to promote Ireland, and by Belfast city council, both in television adverts.

 On 17 March 2004, she performed at the Speaker's Luncheon on Capitol Hill in front of President George W. Bush and Irish dignitaries.

-During the World Youth Day 2005 in Cologne, she performed with Pope Benedict XVI in the Vigil in front of a million people and was also part of the official WYD CD Building on World.
+During the World Youth Day 2005 in Cologne, she performed with Pope Benedict XVI in the Vigil in front of a million people.
+She appeared on the official WYD CD, Building on World.